anyars-encarta/podcastr/README.md

 > This is a Full-stack Podcast project built with NextJS and Convex, that allows users to create podcasts, generate voice and images using AI as well as search and play podcasts.

-that allows users to create podcasts, generate voice and images using AI as well as search
+that allows users to create podcasts, generate voice and images using AI as well as

 ## 🛠 Built With <a name="built-with"></a>
 1. Next.js